1. profile- vertical slice of soil

 soil.
 Is dark in color because of

-15. The B horizon is known as the subsoil and is found beneath the A horizon.
+13. B horizon or subsoil and is found beneath the A horizon.
 It will be lighter in color and contains less humus.
 The B horizon contains some nutrients and materials brought down by leaching.
 As we know, leaching is the removal of minerals that have been dissolved by water.

-16. The C horizon is made of partially weathered rock and is the bottom horizon in a soil profile.
+14. The C horizon or parent material is made of partially weathered rock and is the bottom horizon in a soil profile.
 It is often the thickest layer and is NOT really part of the soil.
 Beneath this layer is bedrock.